Cost of Living: Seattle vs Vancouver (2026)

 Should I move to Seattle or Vancouver?▾

-Vancouver wins this one convincingly — the data doesn't lie.
+Vancouver scores 74 to Seattle's 62 on livability — the gap is real.
 Seattle has its charms, but the numbers favor Vancouver.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Seattle or Vancouver?▾